pyni/point_cloud_toolbox/README.md

 usingROSandfindmaxplaneanddotherotation_and_automally.cpp:This is to automatically find the max plane and change the center of coordination to that plane with ROS topic!

+depthtopointclouds(opencvversion).cpp：This is to generate depth image from pcd file　using opencv c++

 By pyni_sjtu